-&lt;sup>35 ICH E2F:Development Safety Update Report.
+36 ICH E2F:Development Safety Update Report.
 Link to ICH Efficacy Guidelines; https://ich.org/page/efficacy-guidelines

-- correspondent EUCT number should be stated in a cover letter for subsequent submissions in other ongoing trials or new clinical trial applications. - 289.
+- same time including information in the cover letter about all ongoing CTs to which the SM would apply and for which an application has been or will be submitted. - 301.
+If simultaneous submission is not feasible (e.g., due to another ongoing modification in a trial), in the subsequent SM application, the authorisation status of the SM should be indicated in the cover letter in case any MS has already made a decision on that SM for any of the listed CTs for which such SM would apply.
+After the first approval, the first approval date by the last MS in the first trial with a positive conclusion and correspondent EUCT number should be stated in a cover letter for subsequent submissions in other ongoing trials or new clinical trial applications. - 302.
 If the RSI is within an IB which is not prepared and updated by the sponsor itself (e.g. for non-commercial sponsors using a company's IB), the non-commercial sponsor should have a written agreement in place with the company in which the updated authorised IB is sent to the other sponsors using the same IMP immediately.
 The (non-commercial) sponsor should submit the approved IB, together with any of the necessary modifications to the protocol as a substantial modification for their own clinical trial.
-However, the reporting of new relevant safety issues from the sponsor to other sponsors using the same IMP should not be delayed. - 290.
+However, the reporting of new relevant safety issues from the sponsor to other sponsors using the same IMP should not be delayed. - 303.
 If the RSI is in section 4.8 of the SmPC and a new public version of the SmPC with and an updated section 4.8 becomes available during the trial, it is recommended to submit a substantial modification requesting approval of the update to the RSI immediately.
-Following approval of the SmPC for use as RSI in at least one MS concerned with ongoing clinical trials, the updated SmPC should be used for the purposes of expedited reporting. - 291.
+Following approval of the SmPC for use as RSI in at least one MS concerned with ongoing clinical trials, the updated SmPC should be used for the purposes of expedited reporting. - 304.
 An urgent update to the safety data in the IB may be deemed necessary by the sponsor or regulatory authorities at any time during the conduct of a clinical trial.
 This information can be added to other sections of the IB (preferably to the Safety and Efficacy section under Effects in Humans and/or Summary of Data and Guidance for Investigators section).
 However, the RSI section of the IB should only be updated following the analyses of SUSARs for ASR (see above Answer 0).
 It should not be updated multiple times during a reporting period.